The Employment Law Review: France

 In companies with between 11 and 24 employees, the CSE is composed of one delegate and one substitute.
 In companies with 25 to 49 employees, it is composed of two delegates and two substitutes.46 The provisions relating to the number of elected representatives may also be amended by agreement, as may the number of delegation hours they are granted.
 Meetings must be held at least once a month.

 ii For companies with 50 or more employees

 The number of delegates and substitutes varies depending on the number of employees and may be amended by agreement.
 The greater the workforce, the greater the number of representatives.

 The annual number of CSE meetings (no fewer than six, of which at least four must focus on health, safety and working conditions) may also be set by collective agreement.
-In the absence of an agreement, the CSE must convene at least once every two months at companies with between 50 and 300 employees and once a month at companies with more than 300 employees.36
+In the absence of an agreement, the CSE must convene at least once every two months at companies with between 50 and 300 employees and once a month at companies with more than 300 employees.47

 A commission on health, safety and working conditions must be created within the CSE at companies with 300 employees or more but is optional for companies with fewer than 300 employees.

 In addition, each representative trade union at companies or establishments with 50 employees or more may designate a trade union delegate.
 It is through this delegate that the trade union informs the employer of its complaints, demands or proposals and negotiates collective agreements.
 The delegate is provided with the means to carry out his or her assignment.
-His or her office may be held in conjunction with others.
+This office may be held in conjunction with others.